killerducky/killerducky_site/go/how-to-play.md

    content=diagram_text
 %}

-So Black seems ahead by 7 points.

-But there's another rule: to balance the game, White is given a bonus called **komi**.
+So Black seems ahead by 7 points, but there's another rule: to balance the game, White is given a bonus called **komi**.
 In this example, komi is 7.5 points.
 With komi added:

 - White's score becomes 44.5.
 - Black stays at 44.